‘Farewell To Saturn’: NASA Cassini’s Legacy Is A Set Of Stunning Epic Images Of Saturn

 NASA stated that the view looks toward the sunlit side of the rings from about 15 degrees above the ring plane.
 It further stated that the spacecraft was about 698,000 miles or 1.1 million kilometers from Saturn, on its final approach to the planet, when the images in this mosaic were taken.
 It added that the image scale on Saturn is about 42 miles or 67 kilometers per pixel, as noted by News Recorder.

-Carolyn Porco, Cassini’s imaging team leader at the Space Science Institute in Boulder, Colorado, and former Voyager imaging and team member said that this “Farewell to Saturn” will forevermore serve as a reminder of the dramatic conclusion to that wondrous time humans spent in intimate study of the Sun’s most iconic planetary system.
-Likewise, Elizabeth Turtle, an imaging team associate at the Johns Hopkins University Applied Physics Laboratory, Laurel, Maryland, said that it was difficult to bid goodbye, but how lucky they were to be able to see it all through Cassini’s eyes.
+Carolyn Porco, Cassini’s imaging team leader at the Space Science Institute in Boulder, Colorado, and former Voyager imaging and team member, said that “Farewell to Saturn” will forevermore serve as a reminder of the dramatic conclusion to that wondrous time humans spent in intimate study of the Sun’s most iconic planetary system.
+Likewise, Elizabeth Turtle, an imaging team associate at Johns Hopkins University Applied Physics Laboratory, Laurel, Maryland, said that it was difficult to bid goodbye, but emphasized how lucky they were to be able to see it all through Cassini’s eyes.

 [Featured Image by NASA/Handout/Getty Images]